Wednesday, March 31, 2021

 To begin, I wanted to make some paper that looked like African Mud Cloth or Kitenge cloth.
 You do not need to do this step if you have some patterned paper you would rather use.
 For me, it’s all in the details, and I really enjoy making things like this to give my projects a unique, personalized feel.

 You want to be sure before you adhere the Stacked Triangle pieces that you make sure you have room for Harrison and your sentiment.
+I did this by placing the dies on the tag to be sure I had plenty of room.
+The sentiment was cut using Bold Alphanumeric.

 As you can see I put Harrison and the Funky Trees on the bottom of the brown border to leave room for the sentiment.